-meaden@gordons.school
+Miss N Loversidge nloversidge@gordons.school

 - The Programme of Study is divided into 12 separate units covering topics of Number, Algebra, Geometry and Measures and Statistics. - Each unit is divided into separate Teaching Objectives.
-Students in the top two sets should cover all the objectives.
-However, those students in the bottom three sets may not cover all the objectives in full. - Year 7 students are given two formal assessments each year.
-The 'Mid-Year Test' takes place towards the end of the Autumn Term and the 'End of Year Test' takes place towards the end of the Summer Term.
+Students in the higher sets will cover both Core and Extension objectives, while those in Foundation sets will cover Core objectives only. - Year 7 students are given two formal assessments each year.
+The 'Mid-Year Test' takes place in the Spring term the 'End of Year Test' takes place towards the end of the Summer term.

 - The Programme of Study is divided into 15 separate units covering topics of Number, Algebra, Geometry and Measures and Statistics. - Each unit is divided into separate Teaching Objectives.
-The 'Mid-Year Test' takes place towards the end of the Autumn Term and the 'End of Year Test' takes place towards the end of the Summer Term. - Year 8 students are given two formal assessments each year.
-The 'Mid-Year Test' takes place during the first half of the Spring Term and the 'End of Year Test' takes place during the first half of the Summer Term.
+Students in the higher sets will cover both Core and Extension objectives, while those in Foundation sets will cover Core objectives only. - Year 8 students are given two formal assessments each year.
+The 'Mid-Year Test' takes place in the Spring term the 'End of Year Test' takes place towards the end of the Summer term.

-- The Programme of Study is divided into 4 separate sections, according to which set students are in, covering topics of Number, Algebra, Geometry and Measures and Statistics. - Set 1 and 2 will cover topics at grades 4-6 - Set 3 and 4 will cover topics at grades 2-5 - Set 5 and 6 will cover topics at grades 1-3 - The curriculum is designed to challenge students but also provide a solid foundation upon which to build for GCSE. - Year 9 students are given two formal assessments each year.
-The 'Mid-Year Test' takes place towards the end of the Autumn Term and the 'End of Year Test' takes place towards the end of the Summer Term.
+- The Programme of Study is divided into 4 separate sections, according to which set students are in, covering topics of Number, Algebra, Geometry and Measures and Statistics. - Sets 1-4 follow the Higher Tier Programme of Study - Sets 5-6 follow the Foundation Tier Programme of Study - The curriculum is designed to challenge students but also provide a solid foundation upon which to build for GCSE. - Year 9 students are given two formal assessments each year.
+The 'Mid-Year Test' takes place in the Spring Term and the 'End of Year Test' takes place towards the end of the Summer Term.